Linking up to some of these great parties! Be sure to stop by!

 Math: Both children are doing well.
 We're still in the review phase of previously learned concepts.
 Soprano feels very successful at math which is a great motivator.
 She's also enjoying the manipulatives that we use for her lessons.

 Reading and Language Arts: Tenor had a little trouble with his first reading quiz.
 We had to discuss how they weren't looking for him to come up with his own synonyms or thoughts but to find that actual words used in the sample reading passage to answer the questions.
-Soprano is still struggling a little with Language Arts.
-I'm going to sit with her this week and actually "teach" her each day's lesson to see if that will help.
+Soprano is still struggling a little with Language Arts on her own.
+I'm going to sit with her this week and teach her each day's lesson to see if that will help.

 The school computer is still down. :( We're just going to put Spanish on hold until it gets fixed or we decide to load it onto another computer.